Reviews

 Looking for a DIY leather book binding kit?
 We’ve got your back.
 These miniature leatherbound notebooks by Shelbyville have been curated with the utmost quality to accommodate crafty hobbyists and demanding stationery enthusiasts.

-While small, this leather book binding kit is one of the priciest suggestions in our guide, at just a little under $50.
+While small, this leather book binding kit is one of the priciest suggestions in our guide.
 That said, you can expect quality and first-rate finishes with this project.
 Each kit has enough materials to complete two leatherbound booklets.

-Supplies in your set will include two pieces of leather (different colors), preprinted paper, an example signature, a binder needle, colored waxed linen book binding thread, and instructions with easy-to-follow illustrations.
+Supplies include two pieces of leather (different colors), preprinted paper, an example signature, a binder needle, colored waxed linen thread, and illustrated instructions.

-One of the highlights is that this set also includes templates that you can resort to for future projects!
-While working on such small items may present some challenges, this seller has specifically curated this kit for everyone, from complete beginners to experienced hobbyists.
+This set also includes templates that you can resort to for future projects!
+While working on such small items may present some challenges, this seller has specifically curated this kit for everyone, from complete beginners to experienced crafters.

 Quick book binding style guide